-Porcelain crowns protect teeth from experiencing further damage and .
+Porcelain crowns protect teeth from experiencing further damage and tooth sensitivity.
 When it comes to durability, crowns take the cake over fillings.
-However, dental crowns are more expensive than fillings because they require and a custom restoration be made in the lab.
+However, dental crowns are more expensive than fillings because they require and a custom restoration to be made in the lab.

 When Fillings Are the Best Choice

 Fillings are meant for teeth that have minor damage or.
 So if you only have a small cavity or chip in your tooth, getting a filling would make the most sense.
 If you would prefer a dental crown for cosmetic purposes, this is possible.
 However, keep in mind that dental crowns cost more than fillings.